Find Cheap Health Insurance Quotes in Georgia

 The state exchange provides access to cheap health insurance plans in Georgia, or you may qualify for Medicaid depending on your household income.
 To help you get started in your search for your best health plan, we analyzed all policies on the Georgia state exchange.

-Cheapest health insurance in Georgia by metal tier
+Cheapest health insurance in Georgia by plan tier

-The average health insurance premium is $394 per month in Georgia for a 40-year-old on a Silver health plan.
-The cost of a 2022 Silver health plan is 25% cheaper than it was in 2021.
+The average health insurance premium is $474 per month in Georgia for a 40-year-old on a Silver health plan.
+The cost of a Silver health plan increased by 20% from 2022 to 2023.

 Find Cheap Health Insurance Quotes in Georgia

 In addition to your chosen tier of coverage, your age is one of the most significant factors in determining health insurance prices.
-For instance, a 40-year-old would pay 28% more per month, on average, for the same health insurance plan than a 21-year-old in Georgia.
-This translates to an additional $86 per month for a Silver health plan, or an additional $110 per month for a Platinum health insurance policy.
+For instance, a 40-year-old would pay 28% more per month, on average, for the same health insurance plan, than a 21-year-old in Georgia.
+This translates to an additional $103 per month for a Silver health plan, or an additional $124 per month for a Platinum health insurance policy.

 As you can see above, the cost of health insurance varies significantly depending on the tier of coverage you choose.
-The cheapest Bronze policy is 16% cheaper in Georgia than a Silver policy, while the cheapest Gold policy is about the same price as the cheapest Silver.
+The cheapest Bronze policy is 20% cheaper in Georgia than a Silver policy, while the cheapest Gold policy is only 9% more than the cheapest Silver policy.

 Finding your best health insurance coverage in Georgia